Camera phone: Experiments

 A camera phone was patented by Kari-Pekka Wilska, Reijo Paajanen, Mikko Terho and Jari Hämäläinen, four employees at Nokia, in 1994.
 Their patent application was filed with the Finnish Patent and Registration Office on May 19, 1994, followed by several filings around the world making it a global family of patent applications.
 The patent application specifically described the combination as either a separate digital camera connected to a cell phone or as an integrated system with both sub-systems combined in a single unit.
 Their patent application design included all of the basic functions camera phones implemented for many years: the capture, storage, and display of digital images and the means to transmit the images over the radio frequency channel.
 On August 12, 1998, the United Kingdom granted patent GB 2289555B and on July 30, 2002, the USPTO granted US Patent 6427078B1 based on the original Finnish Patent and Registration Office application to Wilska, Paajanen, Terho and Hämäläinen.

-In October, 1993, Professor Bodil Jönsson and her colleagues at CERTEC (Center for Rehabilitation Engineering) at Lund University began work on Isaac, a personal assistant for the differently abled which enabled them to communicate using pictures.
+In October, 1993, Professor Bodil Jönsson and her colleagues at CERTEC (Center for Rehabilitation Engineering) at Lund University began work on Isaac, a personal assistant for the disabled which enabled them to communicate using pictures.
 Isaac included a touchscreen PDA with a digital camera and a cellular modem.
 By the end of 1994, CERTEC had built and deployed 25 Isaac units, which transmitted digital photos over standard cellular networks to an image server at a support center.
 Isaac used a Sharp touchscreen PDA with a case that had been modified to include a miniature video camera which provided 256 x 256 pixels using a 1/3-inch format Sony CCD, along with a mic and speaker.
 The PDA was tethered to a shoulder bag, which included an image frame memory, cellular modems for voice and data, a GPS receiver, an Intel 80186 processor, 1 Megabyte of RAM, and 256 Kilobytes of flash memory.
 The strap for the shoulder bag included antennas for the two cellular modems and the GPS receiver.
 A picture was taken when the user touched a camera preview window on the PDA screen, and could be immediately transmitted over the cellular network to the support center.
 An image server at the support center stored the images and user metadata as it was wirelessly transmitted from the Isaac devices.
 The stored images could later be searched, and selected images could be printed and added to rollers in the Isaac Picture Bank.
 A Geographical Information System (GIS) produced an electronic map showing the position of each user and a graphic overlay showing nearby bus stops and public buildings.
 The support center helped schedule activities for each user.
 On the Isaac screen, activities appeared as pictograms positioned relative to a vertical timeline.